prog-re/klak/README.md

     myPi = 22/7

-The constant ´´ans´´ is automatically defined as the result of the latest successful calculation.
+The constant ´´´ans´´´ is automatically defined as the result of the latest successful calculation.

     1+2
     3